 Dina Pomeranz is an assistant professor in the Entrepreneurial Management Unit, where she teaches the Entrepreneurial Manager course in the MBA required curriculum.

-She is a faculty research fellow at the National Bureau of Economic Research (NBER), an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), a member of the International Growth Centre (IGC) based at LSE/Oxford, and of the HBS Social Entreprise Initiative.
+She is a faculty research fellow at the National Bureau of Economic Research (NBER), an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL) and at the Bureau for Research and Economic Analysis of Development (BREAD), and a member of the International Growth Centre (IGC) and of the HBS Social Entreprise Initiative.
 Besides her academic interests, she serves on the board or advisory board of a number of social enterprise ventures committed to translating research into practice.

 Professor Pomeranz’s research focuses on public policies towards firms and entrepreneurs in emerging markets.
 In particular, she has conducted large-scale randomized field experiments about tax evasion by firms and about determinants and impacts of formal savings for low-income microentrepreneurs.
 In current work, she is analyzing the impact of tax subsidies and public procurement regulations on investment and growth of SMEs in emerging markets.
 Prior to joining HBS, she served as a postdoctoral fellow at MIT’s Abdul Latif Jameel Poverty Action Lab, with a Ph.D. in economics from Harvard University and BA and MA degrees in international relations from the Graduate Institute of International Studies in Geneva.